Terms and conditions

 Updating your personal information

-There are multiple ways for subscribers to update their personal information (email address, Canadian postal code, preferred official language and interests).
+There are multiple ways for subscribers to update their personal information (email address, country of residence, Canadian postal code, preferred official language and interests).

 - From a Parks Canada Newsletter in your inbox: Follow the “Update your information” link in the footer and submit the form with your edits.
 The newly inputted information will replace any existing data in our database.